Kdauda-lab/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 4-print_hexa.py - A program that prints the hex value of 0 through 98
-A program that prints all possible different combinations of two digits 7-islower.py - A program that test if a character is lower or upper
+A program that prints all possible different combinations of two digits 7-islower.py - A program that test if a character is lower or upper 8-uppercase.py - a program that convert a string to uppercase